-The novel tank diving test is a validated behavioural test for assessing 'anxiety-like' behaviours in adult zebrafish.
+This test uses vertical distribution in a novel environment as a validated behavioural test for assessing 'anxiety-like' behaviours in adult zebrafish.

 Conceptually similar to the rodent open-field and elevated plus maze tasks, the novel tank diving test utilises zebrafish’s instinctive behaviour to seek protection in novel environments.
 When first introduced to a novel tank, zebrafish will dive to the bottom and gradually increase their vertical swimming over time.
 This gradual increase in exploration is interpreted as a reduction in anxiety (Wong, 2010).